kjtkanaly/ChessThing/README.md

     - [x] Require Castling to check for the king passing through check
     - [x] Move the rook along with the king
   - [ ] Update the FEN string along with the game
+    - [ ] Update the castling portion.
+Use mini game board to check for movement
   - [ ] Take more advantage of FEN strings
   - [ ] Prevent moves to be made that puts one's team in check